pimcore/studio-example-bundle/README.md

 The Pimcore Studio Example Bundle was created to help developers quickly get started with creating custom extensions for Pimcore Studio.
 It includes a set of examples for extending the UI and integrating new features.

-For further information, visit the [Pimcore Studio UI documentation](https://github.com/pimcore/studio-ui-bundle/blob/1.x/README.md).
+For further information, visit the [Pimcore Studio UI Plugin Development Examples documentation](https://github.com/pimcore/studio-ui-bundle/blob/1.x/doc/05_Examples/README.md).